compile,

 implementation itself.

-example, we can also apply
+We can also apply set-optimizer

-to individual words rather than inside a defining
+to individual words rather than

-word like constant
+inside a defining word like constant

 .
 In this case, the xt of